Diary Major John Kevin Lloyd - 1942-1945 - Part 14

 Budda obtained 2-3 years ago from

-the Ganges, many outside shrines
+the Ganges, many outside shrines,

-an enormous solid pagoda, a cock
+an enormous solid pergoda, a cock

 bird mounted 40 feet up on a